SAP-samples/teched2023-DA261/exercises/ex3/README.md

 addressed therein, please check with your instructor.

-🚩As a FP&A Analyst for CycleBros, we are interested in generating a managed contribution workflow to allow for an end-user to capture their plan and then get that plan approved.
+🚩As a FP&A Analyst for CycleBros, we are interested in generating a managed contribution workflow to allow for end-users to capture their plan and have that plan reviewed.
 We will utilize the SAC calendar for this purposed.

 Let’s start by launching the calendar.